 This is a follow up story for DollarSprout.
-If you're interested in reading how they got started, published over 1 year ago, check it out here.
+If you're interested in reading how they got started, published almost 2 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 My name is Jeff Proctor and I am one of the co-founders behind DollarSprout along with my friend, Ben Huber.
 DollarSprout is a personal finance blog that is geared towards helping people maximize their earning potential, mostly through finding new side hustles.
 We know the impact that even a few hundred extra dollars a month in income can have on someone’s life and we are dedicated to spreading that message each day.

 Our core business model right now is affiliate marketing, but we supplement that income with revenue from display ads via Mediavine.
 In the not-too-distant future, we may try incorporating paid courses/ebooks or even a SaaS product into our mix.

 Right now the site is generating around $50,000 a month in revenue, which is quite a way off from the $150k+ levels that we experienced last year.
 That said, we are more optimistic about the future than at any other point in 2020.